FrinshHD/sumsnap/README.md

 - `--detailed` for longer, more comprehensive summaries.
 - `--save-to-file` to write the summary as a Markdown file.
-- `--format-readme` to format the summary as a professional README.md file.
+- `--format-readme` to format the summary as a professional `README.md` file (output to console or file).
+- `--update-readme` to directly update an existing `README.md` with the new summary.
 - `--exclude` to skip specific files or folders (comma-separated).

 **Example:**